Vitamin C (Ascorbic Acid)

 What should not be taken with vitamin C?

-Aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs) -- Both aspirin and NSAIDs can lower the amount of vitamin C in the body because they cause more of the vitamin to be lost in urine.
+Aspirin and nonsteroidal joint comfort drugs (NSAIDs) -- Both aspirin and NSAIDs can lower the amount of vitamin C in the body because they cause more of the vitamin to be lost in urine.
 In addition, high doses of vitamin C can cause more of these drugs to stay in the body, raising the levels in your blood.

 What is ascorbic acid used for?

 Vitamin C is important for bones and connective tissues, muscles, and blood vessels.
 Vitamin C also helps the body absorb iron, which is needed for red blood cell production.
-Ascorbic acid is used to treat and prevent vitamin C deficiency.
+Ascorbic acid is used to support and prevent vitamin C deficiency.

 Can you take vitamin C and zinc together?